Ashwin1999/JS-Tricks/README.md

-# JS Projects Repo
+# JS Tricks
-All my JS projects
+All my JS projects and templates